-When you’ve followed your thermostat guide and set it to your ideal temperature, your programmable or digital thermostats can then be set come on at different times of the day.
-For an average household, setting the heating to come on around twenty minutes before you get out of bed should be enough to keep your home warm during the morning.
+When you’ve followed your thermostat guide and set it to your ideal room temperature, your programmable or digital thermostats can then be set to come on at different times of the day.
+For an average household, setting the heating to come on around 20 minutes before you get out of bed should be enough to keep your home warm during the morning.

 A thermostatic radiator valve, or TRV, can be found on the side of your radiator.
 It’s the component that controls the flow of water to your radiators.
 This type of radiator thermostat enables you to personalise your temperatures in every room.
 They’re self-regulating, meaning that they can adjust the flow of water to your radiators.
 As the temperature of the room increases or decreases, a pin inside the valve expands or retracts to control the hot water flow.

 These types of thermostats are more tailored towards your hot water, but it’s worth knowing about them.
 A cylinder thermostat is there to control the temperature of your hot water and will be fitted onto your hot water tank.
 They work by sensing the temperature of the water inside your cylinder and switching on the heating for your water or turning it off, depending on its temperature.
 The speed of heating water will entirely depend on the system you have, not how high you have your ideal temperature set at.